Introducing a new baby to a toddler sibling presents both a precious family moment — and a new set of logistical challenges.

 If the siblings will be sharing a room, it means setting up a space that’s at once welcoming, safe, and conducive to sleep for everyone in it.

 Yes, it can be done — and it can set up the sibs for an especially deep lifelong bond.
-Here are three essential ideas to consider when setting up a shared bedroom for a baby and a toddler.
+Here are three essential ideas to consider when setting up a bedroom for your baby and toddler to share.

 Think safety first